bsv-blockchain/svnode-quickstart/README.md

 ### Node Management

-Simple commands to manage your SVNode:
+Simple commands to manage your SV Node:

 ```bash
 # Start the node